I am not an alien

 When asked how he felt about the new threat Simo told NM, “It's better to lose your head that lose your land.
 We are ready.”

-As at the time of writing the Bidayuh are waiting to have their case heard in court.
-In the meantime a third settlement has risen to higher ground.
+As at the time of writing the Bidayuh were waiting to have their case heard in court.
+In the meantime a third settlement had risen to higher ground.
 The inhabitants of Taba Sait have re-established themselves in their new village Mookayung.

 The new settlements of Nyegul, Sting and Mookayung , comprised of exactly 28 families each, remain to face Sarawak's criminal elite, defending their right to land and the self-sustaining lives they have created for themselves there.